Four Simple (But Essential) Keys To Leading A Church Back to Health

-The past seven years have been a wild, unpredictable, surprising, joy-filled journey of revitalization for our congregation.
+The past decade has been a wild, unpredictable, surprising, challenging yet joy-filled journey of revitalization for our congregation.
 By God’s grace, we have seen this old church go from nearly shutting it’s doors for good, to becoming a vibrant, gospel-saturated, growing congregation that God is using to reach the lost, make disciples, bring hope to a community, and glorify the Father as we seek to make the name of Jesus famous together.

 Essential #1: Love people like crazy!